 ii Methods of compensation for unlawful expropriation

-Since compensation is but one form of reparation, the FMV standard would appear to be an appropriate standard for the measure of such compensation.
-However, a tribunal in another recent ICSID case observed that the FMV standard is only 'sometimes applied . . . in case of unlawful expropriations'.47 Yet, in its 2012 study, the United Nations Conference on Trade and Development concluded that:
+Because compensation is but one form of reparation, the FMV standard would appear to be an appropriate standard for the measure of such compensation.
+However, a tribunal in another recent ICSID case observed that the FMV standard is only 'sometimes applied . . . in case of unlawful expropriations'.48 Yet, in its 2012 study, the United Nations Conference on Trade and Development concluded that:

-Although the DCF method 'is considered to be theoretically the strongest',53 given uncertainties involved, other valuation methods were accepted by tribunals in certain expropriation cases, such as the book value of a business or an asset, the replacement value, the comparative transactions method54 or the market-based approach.55 In other instances, the tribunals opted for an FMV based on the 'amounts actually invested by Claimant'.56
+Although the DCF method 'is considered to be theoretically the strongest',54 given the uncertainties involved, other valuation methods were accepted by tribunals in certain expropriation cases, such as the book value of a business or an asset, the replacement value, the comparative transactions method55 or the market-based approach.56 In other instances, the tribunals opted for an FMV based on the 'amounts actually invested by Claimant'.57

 iii The valuation date

 The practice is more nuanced and less straightforward when the expropriation is deemed unlawful, as the tribunals have more leeway to depart from provisions of the relevant BIT.
-In particular, the tribunals dealing with unlawful expropriation 'have been increasingly confronted with the issue of increases in value of property after an expropriation'.60 For instance, in two such cases against Venezuela and one against Hungary,61 the tribunals considered that the valuation date must be the date of the award.
+In addition, it is established that the tribunals 'are not bound to accept a party's proposed date of valuation'.61 In particular, the tribunals dealing with unlawful expropriation 'have been increasingly confronted with the issue of increases in value of property after an expropriation'.62 For instance, in two such cases against Venezuela and one against Hungary,63 the tribunals considered that the valuation date must be the date of the award.
 Similarly, the Yukos v.
-Russia tribunal held that 'in the event of an illegal expropriation an investor is entitled to choose between a valuation as of the expropriation date and as of the date of the award' and decided that the date of the award was appropriate as it yielded a higher value.62
+Russia tribunal held that 'in the event of an illegal expropriation an investor is entitled to choose between a valuation as of the expropriation date and as of the date of the award' and decided that the date of the award was appropriate as it yielded a higher value.64 In this sense, very recently, the tribunal in Magyar Farming v.
+Hungary noted that 'a finding that expropriation is unlawful for reasons other than the lack of compensation may entitle a claimant investor to request compensation for the value of the expropriated asset on an ex post basis, i.e. on the date of the award'.65

 iv The risk of double counting in function of the approach favoured by the tribunal